Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons: Results

+Semantic invariance diagnostics further confirmed that the transformations preserved clinical content: on MIMIC-IV, mean embedding cosine similarity between original and gender-swapped notes was $0.9996$; on the Bordeaux University Hospital ED dataset, mean cosine similarity was $0.9694$, with the lower value attributable to obligatory French grammatical gender agreement cascading across determiners, adjectives, and participles.
+Full results are reported in Supplementary Note~5, Supplementary Table~11, and Supplementary Figure~4.
+Together with the manual review above, these checks support the linguistic and semantic stability of the counterfactual rewriting procedure, that is, that the edits change sex/gender references while leaving the documented clinical content intact.
+They are not a substitute for clinical re-triage, chart review, or outcome-based validation, which would be required to establish the clinical significance of the resulting prediction shifts.

-We conducted the bias analysis on the full test partition of the Bordeaux University Hospital ED dataset (40,082 originally male and 32,362 originally female records), under three transformation conditions: full, text-isolated, and tabular-isolated (Table~\ref{tab:bias_metrics_side_by_side}).
-For conceptual reproducibility, we repeat the full-transformation analysis on the MIMIC-IV test partition (21,342 originally male and 16,874 originally female patient records).
+\textbf{Detection of gender biases.} We conducted the bias analysis using Mistral NeMo 12B fine-tuned for triage prediction on the full test partition of the Bordeaux University Hospital ED dataset (40,082 originally male and 32,362 originally female records), under three transformation conditions: full, text-isolated, and tabular-isolated (Table~\ref{tab:bias_metrics_side_by_side}).
+For a methodological portability test, we repeat the full-transformation analysis on the MIMIC-IV test partition (21,342 originally male and 16,874 originally female patient records).
 Metrics that are proportions (e.g., DTS, NATS) are reported as percentages.
-Throughout, we describe changes in terms of higher vs. lower predicted triage scores, without normative terminology.
+Throughout, we describe changes in terms of higher vs.\ lower predicted triage scores, without normative terminology.

 We foreground the Directional Triage Skew (DTS), which, within each transformation direction, measures the net balance between increases and decreases in the predicted triage score.
-In the full setting on the Bordeaux University Hospital ED dataset, we obtained $ \mathrm{DTS}_{M\mid F}=-0.8\%\,[-1.1,\,-0.5] $ and $ \mathrm{DTS}_{F\mid M}=1.3\%\;[1.0,\,1.6] $.
-Thus, when transforming samples from female$\to$male, decreases in the predicted score occur more often than increases by 0.8 percentage points; when transforming samples from male$\to$female, increases occur more often than decreases by 1.3 points.
-Taken together, these skews imply that, for otherwise identical presentations, the female variant is 2.1 percentage points more likely than the male variant to receive a higher predicted triage score (less severe).
-The Pairwise Disagreement Rate (PDR) was $8.4\%\,[8.2,\,8.6]$, indicating that the transformation changes the assigned class in a non-trivial minority of cases.
+In the full setting on the Bordeaux University Hospital ED dataset, we obtained $ \mathrm{DTS}_{M\mid F}=-0.8\%\;[-1.1,\,-0.5] $ and $ \mathrm{DTS}_{F\mid M}=1.3\%\;[1.0,\,1.6] $.
+When transforming samples from female→male, decreases in the predicted score occurred more often than increases by 0.8 percentage points.
+When transforming samples from male→female, increases occurred more often than decreases by 1.3 points.

+These two skews are estimated on disjoint cohorts and each measures the same female-versus-male contrast from one side.
+We therefore summarize them as a single size-weighted pooled per-pair rate rather than as their sum; the derivation and per-cohort breakdown are given in Supplementary Note~6 and Supplementary Table~12.
+The pooled rate was $1.09\%\;[0.89,\,1.29]$ (bootstrap 95\% CI): for otherwise identical presentations, the female variant was about $1.1$ percentage points more likely than the male variant to receive a higher (less severe) predicted triage score.